-Tears, Love, Anger, and Rainbows
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 Imagine everything that could possibly go awry in a show ever… and they all happen in one performance.
 That’s the premise of this rollicking comedy.
 I have often written that plays fall apart in the second act, but never before this one have I intended that as high praise.
 From raucous silliness to some of the best physical comedy you’ll ever see, this is pure escapism that will leave your jaw dropped from the antics… and your sides aching from laughter.

 Availability: Good in side and rear orchestra, very good in the mezzanine, some in the balcony at the box office online.
 Often at TKTS.
-Best bets: box offices or TKTS.
+Best bets: box office or TKTS.

 Lyceum Theatre, 149 W. 45th St.